-A registered sex offender who has any campus affiliation (e.g., workforce member, student, volunteer) must also notify UT Police within seven working days of ceasing to be enrolled or employed, ceasing to carry on a vocation at MD Anderson or changing their address.
+Upon registration of an offender, UT Police forwards a notice and identifying information to campus security officials. days of ceasing to be enrolled or employed, ceasing to carry on a vocation at MD Anderson or changing their address.

 Campus-affiliated registration of sex offenders will be conducted at UT Police offices.
 Persons required to register must do so in person Monday through Friday (excluding holidays), between 8 a.m. and 5 p.m.
 Registrations will be handled by appointment only; call 713-792-4108 to schedule an appointment.